airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 _Applies to connector with any support level_
 _Applies to connector with any Airbyte usage level_

 If the connector version has a breaking change, the deadline field must be set to at least a week in the future.
+This requirement can be bypassed with `forceRelease: true` flag.

 ### Certified source connector must have a value filled out for maxSecondsBetweenMessages in metadata